weaviate/weaviate-io/developers/weaviate/tutorials/schema.md

 - An API key for your preferred inference API, such as OpenAI, Cohere, or Hugging Face, and
 - Installed your preferred Weaviate client library.

-If you have completed the entire Quickstart tutorial, your Weaviate instance will contain data objects and a schema.
+If you have completed the entire Quickstart tutorial, your Weaviate instance will contain data objects and a schema. **We recommend deleting the `Question` class before starting this section.** See below for details on how to do so:

-**We recommend deleting it the `Question` class before starting this section.**
+### Deleting classes

 import CautionSchemaDeleteClass from '/_includes/schema-delete-class.mdx'